AtomicKafka/atomicKafkaConsumer/README.md

 **AtomicKafkaConsumer** demonstrates a functioning standalone Consumer microservice built into a React Component.
 This demo app was built to be used alongside [AtomicKafkaProducer](https://github.com/AtomicKafka/atomicKafkaProducer).

 If you are running the corresponding [Producer](https://github.com/AtomicKafka/atomicKafkaProducer), the Consumer will listen to the data that you produce from your producer app in real time.
-Try it with your colleagues by setting up a free [Confluent Cloud](https://www.confluent.io/confluent-cloud/) and sharing the ***API credentials*** with each to see how AtomicKafka integratesn with the cloud!
+Try it with your colleagues by setting up a free [Confluent Cloud](https://www.confluent.io/confluent-cloud/) and sharing the ***API credentials*** with each to see how AtomicKafka integrates with the cloud!